 - A list of IRB members as well as a copy of each member's professional vita; and

 - Written operating procedures for the IRB.

-It shall be the responsibility of the Office of Research Services to provide administrative support for the IRB and to keep it advised of current regulations governing research with human subjects.
+The Vice Chancellor for Research and Economic Development is responsible for overseeing the implementation of this policy and delegation of responsibilities.
+It shall be the responsibility of the Office of Research Compliance to provide administrative support for the IRB and to keep it advised of current regulations governing Research with Human Subjects.

 - Revised August 28, 1995

 - Revised June 5, 2002